Solutions · Industry

 Industry context

-Insurers spend more on document handling than on the actual claim decisions — submission packets, medical reports, and adjuster notes are where the unit-economics live, and where generative AI can actually move the curve.
+Insurers spend more on document handling than on the claim decisions themselves.
+Submission packets, medical reports, and adjuster notes are where the unit-economics live, and where generative AI moves the curve.
 Across our service lines: In insurance, the strongest generative AI use cases are claims summarisation, underwriting research, and document classification across submission packets.
 For insurers, custom software shines in claims, underwriting, and reinsurance workflows where vendor systems force compromises on logic.
 Insurance integrations route AI into claims and underwriting platforms with structured handoffs into adjuster queues.
 Insurance cloud architectures balance batch and real-time workloads with strict encryption and audit boundaries.
-In insurance, data science is the day-job of pricing, reserving, and claims-cost modelling — we extend it with modern tooling and observability.
-In our coverage footprint this is the day-job for buyers at organisations like Commonwealth Bank, Atlassian, Macquarie Group — the bar for production-grade systems in insurance is set by operators of that scale.
-We do not deploy generative AI to make final claim-acceptance or coverage decisions; outputs feed adjuster queues with structured handoffs and audit trails.
+In insurance, data science is the day-job of pricing, reserving, and claims-cost modelling.
+We extend it with modern tooling and observability.
+In our coverage footprint this is the day-job for buyers at organisations like Commonwealth Bank, Atlassian, Macquarie Group.
+The bar for production-grade systems in insurance is set by operators of that scale.
+We do not deploy generative AI to make final claim-acceptance or coverage decisions.
+Outputs feed adjuster queues with structured handoffs and audit trails.

 Where it lands first

-The use-cases we see produce measurable value in insurance.
+The use-cases that produce measurable value in insurance.

 - 01